cheshire137/chrome_youtube2spotify/README.md

 ## Feature To-do List

-* Allow pulling a playlist from the Reddit API, instead of just links on the current Reddit page.
+* Allow user to enter subreddit and pull tracks from the API for that subreddit.
 * Incorporate other sites, like Soundcloud or Vimeo, and try to find their Spotify tracks.

 ## Credits